MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/enterprise-scale-landing-zone.md

 ## Next steps

-Review the AKS constructionsSet critical design areas to make complete considerations and recommendations for your AKS construction set architecture.
-[Identity and Access Management](./eslz-identity-and-access-management.md)
+Review the AKS construction set critical design areas to make complete considerations and recommendations for your AKS construction set architecture.
+Start with [Identity and Access Management](./eslz-identity-and-access-management.md).

+If you're not yet ready to dive into the AKS construction set for landing zones, review the [AKS Baseline Architecture](/azure/architecture/reference-architectures/containers/aks/secure-baseline-aks) to acquaint yourself with the fundamentals involved in a enterprise deployment of AKS.